-This simple, Raw Nut-Free Sesame Cheese makes the impossible possible with a blend sesame seeds, nutritional yeast, apple cider vinegar, and agar agar.
+This simple, Raw Nut-Free Sesame Cheese by Amanda Nicole Smith makes the impossible possible with a blend sesame seeds, nutritional yeast, apple cider vinegar, and agar agar.
 Un-hulled sesame seeds have a very nutty, almost smoky flavor that makes this cheese unique.
 If you like sesame seeds then you’ll really like this cheese, and if you can’t eat nuts you’ll like it even more!
-This is an abosolute mus-try on crackers.
+This is an absolute mus-try on crackers.

 23. Tangy Cashew Tofu Ricotta

 It’s tough to break up with cheese.
 Thankfully, you don’t have to, even if you’re cutting back on cheese.
 This Tangy Tofu and Cashew Ricotta by Molly Patrick is perfect for all your ricotta needs — and it’s so easy to make!
 Try it in manicotti, baked ziti, and lasagna.
 It’s so tasty, you might even just want to eat it on toast!